Rum Balls, No Fuss

 Can I make rum balls without alcohol?

 Yes.
 Replace the dark rum with 1 teaspoon of rum essence and 1 tablespoon of orange juice.
 The texture stays the same and the flavour is still good, just without the kick.
-These are a great option if you are making rum balls for a mixed crowd.

 Why are my rum balls falling apart?